What to Pack for a Cruise

 Cruise Packing Tip #6 – Dramamine

-The average cruiser spends a LOT on booze.
+The typical cruiser spends a LOT on booze.
 Check out the average alcohol consumption per cruise passenger.
 People aren’t aware that most cruise lines allow you to bring some alcohol.
-Typically, one bottle of wine per cruiser is acceptable.
+Generally, one bottle of wine per cruiser is acceptable.
 If it’ll save you $80 between the two of you, why not bring it?

 Cruise Packing Tip #8 – Ear Plugs

-Cruises have to pack in the humans to keep costs down.
+Cruises have to squeeze in as many humans as possible to keep costs down.
 It’s creepy to think about, but there’s four strangers sleeping within 10 feet of you at night.
 And if you’re lucky enough to have 80 pound soft-talkers on both sides, you might still encounter other noises.
 If you’re near the ship’s nightclub, engine room, or any busy walkways, there’s likely to be some noise.
 Shove a couple of these in your listening holes, and let the ocean’s motions rock you to bed.

 This obviously isn’t specific to cruising, but necessary to include.
 If you’re still folding your clothes, you’re also probably worried about sailing off the edge of the Earth.
 Rolling creates a denser space and allows more “I’m with stupid” T-shirts.